FAQ: On-Demand Virtual Care

 Following each consultation, patients are offered a survey to evaluate their provider and appointment.
 The results are analyzed and reviewed for quality assurance and used as part of our continuous improvement process.
 Selected provider consultations are also reviewed by our internal medical board.

-Can virtual care be accessed on mobile devices?
+Can on-demand virtual care be accessed on mobile devices?

-Yes, virtual care can be accessed on most mobile devices, including iPhones, with an Internet connection.
+Yes, on-demand virtual care can be accessed on most mobile devices, including iPhones, with an Internet connection.

 What system requirements do I need for a video visit?